The Grand Lodge of Antient Free and Accepted Masons of Scotland

 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-- During the week posts were submitted by group members representing the Provincial Grand Lodges of Ayrshire, Fife & Kinross, Linlithgowshire & Midlothian.
+- During the week posts were submitted by group members representing the Provincial Grand Lodges of Aberdeen City, Fife & Kinross, Glasgow & Linlithgowshire.

 SCFS Overseas Report

-** We are grateful to those Overseas Lodges and Districts who have shared news of their support of others and look forward to further publishing similar posts.**
+** We are grateful to those Overseas Lodges and Districts/Superintendencies which have recently shared news and look forward to further publishing similar posts from them and others.

 Finally, as always, please stay safe and look after each other.